jython/book/chapter19.rst

   XXX code demonstrating locks take in different orders, using the with-statement

-Deadlock results from a cycle -- of any length -- of wait-on
-dependencies: Alice is waiting on Bob, but Bob is waiting on Alice.
-Without a timeout or other change in strategy, this deadlock will not be broken.
+Deadlock results from a cycle of any length of wait-on dependencies.
+For example, Alice is waiting on Bob, but Bob is waiting on Alice.
+Without a timeout or other change in strategy -- Alice just gets tired of waiting on Bob! -- this deadlock will not be broken.

 Avoiding deadlocks can be done by never acquiring locks such that a cycle like that can be created.
+Bob always allows Alice to go first, in the example above.
 However, this is not always easy to do.
-A more robust strategy is to allow for timeouts.
-In addition, external interruption can effect the same strategy.
+Often, a more robust strategy is to allow for timeouts.

 Atomic Operations